sudheerj/ECMAScript-features/README.md

    2. RequireJS Modules
    3. CommonJS Modules (module.exports and require syntax used in Node.js)

 ES6 has provided the built-in support for modules.
 Everything inside a module is private by default, and runs in strict mode.
-Public variables, functions and classes are exposed using `export` statement.
+Public variables, functions and classes are exposed using `export` statement and import the same using `import` statement.

 **Export Statement:**
 There are two types of exports: